Reader of Politics and International Studies

 - Nordic/Baltic regionalisation, European Neighbourhood, Civilizational politics, the identity politics of Brexit

-- 'Humorous States: New Diplomacy and the Rise of Comedy in International Relations', PI with James Brassett.
+- 'Humorous States: New Diplomacy and the Rise of Comedy in International Relations'Link opens in a new window, PI with James Brassett.
 British Academy Small Grant

-- 'Nordic Branding', Co-I, project lead Malcolm Langford.
+- 'Nordic Branding'Link opens in a new window, Co-I, project lead Malcolm Langford.
 Funded by University of Oslo.

-- Horizon 2020, 'European Leadership in Cultural, Science and Innovation Diplomacy' (EL-CSID)', work package project researcher.
+- Horizon 2020, 'European Leadership in Cultural, Science and Innovation DiplomacyLink opens in a new window' (EL-CSID)', work package project researcher.

-- 'The Transatlantic Relationship and the Struggle for Europe', PI, NORFACE
+- 'The Transatlantic Relationship and the Struggle for Europe'Link opens in a new window, PI, NORFACE

 - Westphalia or New Hansa?
 The US, the EU and the unfolding of political space and world order.
 The case of the European North', Danish Social Science Research Council, Co-I with Pertti Joenniemi and Edward Rhodes.